pauljtremblay/smb3-eh-manip/README.rst

 and see if the capture window is correct.
 You should see your nes output.
 Note: this can be the path to a video, if you'd like :shrug:

+`write_capture_video` Writes the capture card video to a file, by default, capture.avi in the current working directory.
+This can be used to get trigger images directly from the capture card in a complementary way to how the tool works.

 `enable_video_player` Enabled/disables a TAS EH video playing directly from this tool upon seeing the trigger frame.